Meet 2 of QTC’s Legacy Employees

 What are you most proud of?

-I am most proud of the training resources I helped create that are still being used by QTC.
+I am most proud of the training resources I helped create that are still being used by Leidos QTC Health Services.

 Woman in blue scrubs holds award2.)
 Imelda Diaz (she/her)